Rahm Emanuel: Lack of transparency

-Emanuel rejected requests under the Illinois Freedom of Information Act from The Chicago Tribune for various communication and information logs for himself and his staff, labelling it "unduly burdensome".
-After a second request by the Tribune, they were informed that 90 percent of the e-mails had been deleted by Emanuel and his top aides.
+Emanuel rejected requests under the Illinois Freedom of Information Act from the Chicago Tribune for various communication and information logs for himself and his staff as "unduly burdensome".
+After a second request by the Chicago Tribune, they were informed that 90 percent of the emails had been deleted by Emanuel and his top aides.
 As a result, Emanuel came under fire for going against his campaign promise to create "the most open, accountable, and transparent government that the City of Chicago has ever seen".

 Emanuel and his office were found guilty of breaking state law by withholding government emails by transferring them onto his personal phone.

-In March 2017 Chicago Tribune reported Emanuel released 2,696 emails he had previously withheld.
+In March 2017, the Chicago Tribune reported Emanuel released 2,696 emails he had previously withheld.
 In the emails there were found to be 26 possible violations of lobbying laws.
 On at least 26 occasions lobbyists, corporate executives, donors, and friends of Emanuel got access to Emanuel or other city officials without registering as a lobbyist or reporting their contact to the ethics board.

 Tax-exempt status of Lollapalooza

-Lollapalooza, an annual summer music festival in Grant Park, was exempt from taxation.
+Lollapalooza, a local summer music festival in Grant Park, was exempt from taxation.
 Emanuel's brother Ari is the co-CEO of William Morris Endeavor, which co-owns the event.
 In 2011 Rahm Emanuel asked the City Council to appoint an independent third party negotiator, to avoid having the negotiation seen as biased.
 Although the deal was reached before Emanuel took office, tax breaks must be negotiated every year.
 It was later revealed that the festival received its tax exemption for 2011 in the final days of the Daley administration.
 In 2012, Lollapalooza paid taxes for the first time in seven years and extended its contract to host in Grant Park through 2021.

 Hyperloop

-Rahm Emanuel announced preliminary plans to award Elon Musk a contract to build a Hyperloop between downtown Chicago and the city’s O'Hare International Airport, although it would receive no public subsidies under this plan.
-However, some criticized the fact that Elon Musk has in the past donated more than $55,000 to Rahm Emanuel’s various election campaigns, suggesting a potential conflict of interest between the two.
+Rahm Emanuel announced preliminary plans to award Elon Musk a contract to build a Hyperloop between downtown Chicago and the city's O'Hare International Airport, although it would receive no public subsidies under this plan.
+However, some criticized the fact that Elon Musk has in the past donated more than $55,000 to Rahm Emanuel's various election campaigns, suggesting a potential conflict of interest between the two.

 Immigration

-Chicago became a "de jure" sanctuary city in 2012 when Rahm Emanuel and the City Council passed the Welcoming City Ordinance.
+Chicago became a de jure sanctuary city in 2012 when Emanuel and the City Council passed the Welcoming City Ordinance.